Hannah Ashworth: 2005–2010

 Hannah finds it hard to move on from Melissa's death.
 Hannah tells everyone she is doing better, but her anorexia continues.
 Hannah hides it from her family by asking for food and then hiding it in her room.
 John Paul tries to be there for Hannah, but she lays into him for lying to her and tells him their break-up triggered her eating disorder.
-At the same time, Hannah also admits she is still in love with John Paul and that she hopes someone hurts him as badly as he hurt her.
+At the same time, Hannah admits to John Paul that she is still in love with him and that she hopes someone hurts him as badly as he hurt her.
 After Sarah finds out that Craig cheated on her with John Paul, Hannah tells her she knows exactly the pain she is in and the two women comfort each other.

 Hannah is caught in the middle of an argument between Sarah and John Paul, during which she passes out.
 Both Suzanne and Sarah try to convince themselves it is a delayed reaction from her condition, after a search of her room initially finds no sign of hidden food.
 Later, after noticing the carpet has been pulled up, Suzanne discovers the rotting remains of food Hannah had been hiding under the floor boards.
 With her daughter's life on the line, Suzanne has Hannah sectioned under the Mental Health Act and healthcare workers arrive to take her to hospital.
 Hannah locks herself in her room, but is talked out by Rhys.
 Hannah gets treatment in an eating disorder unit and is deemed fit for release after two months.
 The Ashworths begin family therapy and Hannah is forced to confront the issues which led to her problems.

 Hannah gets her life back on track and begins attending Hollyoaks Community College.
-Hannah makes her peace with John Paul and they agree to be friends.
-Hannah also begins dating Danny Valentine.
+She makes her peace with John Paul and they agree to be friends.
+She begins dating Danny Valentine and the two quickly become serious.
 Neville does not want Danny with his daughter and Hannah initially believes Neville is just being protective, but then she finds out it is actually because Danny is black.
 Hannah stands up for Danny and the two decide they truly want to be together.
-Danny wrongly believes that Hannah slept with Darren Osborne and in turn sleeps with Mercedes McQueen, which ends their relationship.
+Danny wrongly believes that Hannah slept with Darren Osborne (Ashley Taylor Dawson) and in turn sleeps with Mercedes McQueen (Jennifer Metcalfe), which ends their relationship.

-Elliot Bevan develops feelings for Hannah.
+Elliot Bevan (Garnon Davies) develops feelings for Hannah.
 When Hannah decides to run for Student Entertainments Officer, Elliot rigs the vote in her favour.
 Hannah was furious when she finds out, but Elliot tells her he did it because he likes her.
 They begin dating, but Elliot has some sexual self-consciousness and avoids confronting the issue by spending more time with Neville, with whom he shares an interest in robots and rockets.
 This leads to their relationship subsequently ending.